 Phone: (519) 888-4567 ext.37548

 Karen graduated in Optometry from Cardiff University, Wales in 1997.
 She subsequently worked in the UK across all forms of clinical practice, along with supervising undergraduate contact lens clinics at Aston University, Birmingham.
 Following seven years of working with Brian Tompkins in his independent practice that specialized in contact lenses she joined Johnson & Johnson Vision Care as a Professional Affairs Manager for the UK & Ireland in 2007.
 Karen has authored clinical articles and educational training programmes on both contact lenses and UV radiation; she has lectured internationally, and has taught at the VISION CARE INSTITUTE™ of Johnson & Johnson Vision Care in both Prague and the UK.
 She holds a post graduate diploma in Clinical Optometry from City University, London and is a Fellow of the International Association of Contact Lens Educators.
-She joined the CCLR in 2015 and currently holds the post of Medical Research Fellow.
+She joined the CCLR in 2015.

 Mike Yang, OD, BSc